 Where the words and philosophy of our Police Departments were “to Protect, and Serve”, it is now morphed into Police becoming the “Weapons of the State”.

 The brutal tactics don’t end on the streets.
 The same mentality is responsible for our Mass Incarceration issues, where police officers habitually lie on the stand, plant evidence, and do everything in their power to get innocent minorities convicted.
 Think about it, if the police officers have no qualms in choking & shooting someone in broad daylight, what reservations would they have in lying before a jury.
 Those convictions, like mine, result in life sentences, and a very, very, slow death.

 To make changes to this official brutality, systematic root causes must be addressed.
 For example, George Floyd’s Murderer had 10 EXCESSIVE FORCE related charges.
 Why was he still on the job?
 That is the same case in prison, where guards routinely abuse their powers and are ‘written-up’ on numerous occasions by the prisoners yet no one pays attention.
-The oversight mechanism should look deeply in the documented abuse by the police officers and they should be removed and where appropriate, charged with crimes.
+The oversight mechanism should look deeply into the documented abuse by the police officers and they should be removed and where appropriate, charged with crimes.

 Also, the Judicial System needs a look as well.
 Why is there a preference for Prosecutors to get promoted to the bench?
 The working partnership between the judges, prosecutors, and police is a fundamental hindrance to equality of justice.
 It is a monumental task for an average person to fight such powerful adversaries.
 It is just not fair!